-- "Policy" includes a financial instrument which is substantively like a policy, such as a reinsurance agreement or an annuity contract, and includes a commitment to issue a policy. - "Policyholder" includes an individual insured under a group policy, a claimant, a beneficiary, an applicant for a policy, and a customer of a non-insurance service deemed to be a policy. - "Premiums" include income equivalent to premiums, such as management fees, and cost of insurance charges.
+- "Policy" includes an insurance contract and any other instrument that is substantively like a policy, such as a reinsurance agreement or an annuity contract, and includes a commitment to issue a policy. - .08 Repealed - "Premiums" include income equivalent to premiums, such as management fees, and cost of insurance charges.